Do you have questions about the process of graduation?

 Is there a graduation rehearsal I need to attend?

 When do I get my diploma?

 Diplomas will be mailed directly to the student’s billing address listed in our student information system if the account balance does not have a delinquent balance.
-Diplomas will NOT go to any addresses that are changed after the 15th of the degree conferral month.
 Diplomas will be mailed between five and eight weeks after the conferral date (March 30, May 30, June 30, and August 30).
 Conferral date is defined as the date on which your degree is officially awarded, it will not be the Commencement date.
 All graduating students will receive a complimentary transcript if the account balance does not have a delinquent balance.
 This will be mailed separately a month after the conferral date.

 Will professional photos be taken?

 Lindenwood University contracts with GradImages® to photograph each graduate at Commencement.
 These photos are taken of graduates 1) receiving their diploma, 2) standing in front of a Lindenwood banner, and 3) a close-up photograph.
 Graduates can pre-register their e-mail, and GradImages will contact them when their photos are available for online viewing and ordering.
 While there is no obligation to make a purchase, proofs will be emailed and mailed to each student’s address.
 Up to 6 (six) family members’ contact information may be added to help share the good news and the photos by going to the GradImages site at

 Lindenwood University has no affiliation with the photographer; inquiries should be directed to GradImages® Customer Service Department, and they can be reached by phone at 1 (800) 261-2576, via the web at www.gradimages.com, or via mail at GradImages® 3490 Martin Hurst Rd., Tallahassee, FL 32312

 Where can I purchase Graduation announcements and class rings?